rysciguy/mass-spring-damper/README.md

 - **Toggle**
   - Disables a randomly chosen gene
   - This mutation is not used here, but is kept in the code for the future
-  - Is not useful to delete a link/gene in a bridge, it usually causes a collapse
+    - Not useful to delete a link/gene in a bridge, it usually causes a collapse

   <img src="images/Toggle.PNG" width="270" height="141">